- Entertainment and Media»

 On a Personal Note...

 I have to confess that I was a latecomer to the Warrant camp.
 Like a lot of so-called "true" metal heads, I barely gave the band the time of day during their late '80s rise to fame, dismissing them as just another fluff-rock act.
 Years later when such juvenile musical prejudices became less important to me I came across a used copy of Cherry Pie in a CD store and thought to myself, "Y'know something?
 That song 'Uncle Tom's Cabin' was pretty bad-ass," and bought it on a whim.
-Cherry Pie turned out to be a much better album than I'd expected, and since then I've acquired several of their other releases (including the mostly-hated Ultraphobic and Dog Eat Dog) and have been impressed by them all.
+Cherry Pie turned out to be a much better album than I'd expected, and since then I've acquired the bulk of the Warrant catalog and have been impressed by them all.
 Lane was a better songwriter than most gave him credit for, myself included, and it's a shame that he'll mainly be remembered by the masses as "the Cherry Pie Guy."
 Take a listen to "Uncle Tom's Cabin" or "Mr. Rainmaker" off of Cherry Pie or "Andy Warhol Was Right" off of Dog Eat Dog and you'll see that he had much more to offer.
 He'll definitely be missed.

 Dirty Rotten Filthy Stinking Rich - Columbia, 1989

 The Best of Warrant - Columbia, 1996

 Greatest & Latest - Deadline, 1999